open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 The API SHOULD accept the following parameters:

-- The [Context](../context/README.md) associated with the `LogRecord`.
-The API MAY implicitly use the current Context as a default behavior.
+- The [Context](../context/README.md) to be associated with the `LogRecord`.
+  When implicit Context is supported, the current Context SHOULD be used by default.
 - [Severity Number](./data-model.md#field-severitynumber)

 All parameters MUST be optional.